mandys/tiktok-scraper/README.md

-                       videos avoiding duplicates     [boolean] [default: false] --historypath        Set custom path where history file/files will be stored [default: "/var/folders/d5/fyh1_f2926q7c65g7skc0qh80000gn/T"] --remove, -r         Delete the history record by entering "TYPE:INPUT" or "all" to clean all the history.
+                       videos avoiding duplicates     [boolean] [default: false] --historypath        Set custom path where history file/files will be stored [default: "/var/folders/d5/fyh1_f2926q7c65g7skc0qh80000gn/T"] --throttlelimit      Set custom maximum number of calls to TikTok within an interval.
+  --throttleinterval   Set custom timespan for throttle-interval in milliseconds
+  --remove, -r         Delete the history record by entering "TYPE:INPUT" or
+                       "all" to clean all the history.
 For example: user:bob [default: ""]